 The Group's memorial was submitted on 30 April 2018.
 On 6 August 2018, Iraq submitted objections to jurisdiction and requested that they be determined as a preliminary matter before the case proceeds further on the merits.
 The tribunal bifurcated the proceedings on 31 October 2018 and the Group submitted its counter-memorial on jurisdiction on 10 January 2019.
 The reply of the respondents was submitted on 25 February 2019 and the Group's rejoinder was submitted on 21 March 2019.
 The hearings were held on 24 and 25 April 2019.
 On 9 July 2019, the tribunal issued its decision on jurisdiction in which it found that it had jurisdiction over certain (but not all) of the Group's claims.
 The case will now go forward on the merits of the claims over which the tribunal has jurisdiction.
 The Respondent's counter-memorial was submitted on 13 March 2020.
-The Group's reply to Respondent's Counter-Memorial was submitted on 17 July 2020.
-The hearings on the merits were held in October 2020, and post-hearing submissions were submitted in November 2020.
+The Group's reply to Respondent's Counter-Memorial was submitted in November 2020, and post-hearing submissions were submitted in November 2020.